Absolutely Anything

-This was the final movie directed, written by and starring Terry Jones, five years before his death in 2020.
-It was also the final film to star Robin Williams in the main cast, released a year after his death on August 11, 2014.
+This was the last film to involve Jones, five years before his death in 2020.
+It was also the last film with Williams in the main cast, released a year after his death in 2014.

 Plot

 A space probe containing information about the human race is found by the alien galactic council.
 They debate whether to destroy the Earth or make humanity a member of the council.
-As a test, they will give one random human limitless power, "absolutely anything".
+As a test, they will give one random human limitless power to do "absolutely anything".
 After ten days, if the powers were used for evil, Earth will be destroyed.

-The chosen human is Neil Clarke, a teacher struggling under Headmaster Robinson school in London.
+The chosen human is Neil Clarke, a teacher struggling under Headmaster Mr Robinson at a school in London.
 Neil has a crush on his neighbour, Catherine West.
 Oblivious to his new power, Neil wishes for aliens to destroy the classroom of students hated by him, which indeed causes an alien spaceship to kill everyone in that classroom.

 Perplexed, Neil tests himself to find out that he can do anything.
 To fix the deaths of his students he wishes that "everyone who died come back to life", causing all dead people to rise as zombies; he reverses this, asking that the explosion never happened, reversing all previous wishes.
 Next day he wishes for another teacher, Miss Pringle, to worship his friend Ray, who is too shy to tell her he likes her.

 Neil uses his power for petty personal gains and to give his dog Dennis the ability to speak.
 One night, the galactic power glitches, failing to make Catherine fall in love with Neil, but then coincidentally Catherine knocks at his door.
 They spend the night together and her stalker ex-boyfriend, Colonel Grant sees them.

 Catherine hears Dennis shouting that he loves Neil, making her think that Neil has a boyfriend.
 Ray says that Miss Pringle doesn't love him romantically, instead she worships him as a god.
 Catherine locks Grant in her apartment.
 Neil breaks Grant's arm and then fixes it, revealing his ability to grant wishes whenever he says a wish and makes a hand gesture.
 Grant kidnaps Neil, tying him up and gagging him to prevent his escape, and then forces him to grant some selfish or absurd wishes (such as giving all pasty-white English people huge ears and duck feet and giving police pink uniforms), threatening to shoot Dennis.